-In the followings, we will consider zoom-whirl orbits passing over the ergosphere.
-We use the TD SSC because we experienced that the MPD equations with this SSC have better numerical stability near the central black hole.
-On Fig. \ref{ZW1TD} the first row shows the orbits in the ($x$,$y$,$z$ )-space for increasing spin magnitude $\left\vert S\right\vert /\mu M=0.01$ (left panel) and $0.1$ (right panel).
-The other initial values listed in the caption are the same for all cases.
-The blue and red surfaces at the centre depict the outer and interior bounds of the ergosphere, respectively (i.e. the outer stationary limit surface and the outer event horizon).
-The initial and final positions of the body are marked by green and red dots, respectively.
-The initial position is in the equatorial plane $\theta \left( 0\right) =\pi /2$ at $r\left( 0\right) =14.05\mu $ and $\phi \left( 0\right) =0$, and both the initial four momentum and centroid four velocity have vanishing $\theta $-component.
-With this initial location and four velocity a non-spinning particle moves in the equatorial plane.
-However due to the spin and its direction which is non parallel with the rotation axis of the central black hole, the body's centroid leaves the equatorial plane.
-The second row represents the orbits in coordinates $\rho /\mu =r\sin \theta /\mu $ and $z/\mu =r\cos \theta /\mu $.
-The bounds of the ergosphere are drawn by blue and red curves.
-The body is inside there ergosphere when it whirls around the central Kerr black hole.
+\end{widetext} central Kerr black hole.
 This happens during all whirling period.
-In the third row, we show the orientation of the orbital plane, the characterizing kinematical quantity is a quasi-constant for small spin (the motion of the body is almost constrained to the equatorial plane), while its endpoint describes a leaf structure evolution on the unit sphere for higher spin.
-The unit spin vector evolutions on a shorter timescale and on the total \ considered timescale in the boosted SO Cartesian-like comoving frame ($E_{\mathbf{i}}\left( e,u\right) $) are shown in the fourth and the fifth rows, respectively.
+The unit spin vector evolutions in the boosted SO Cartesian-like comoving frame ($E_{\mathbf{i}}\left( e,u\right) $) during a timescale including the first whirling period are shown in the third row.
 The initial and final directions are marked by green and blue arrows, respectively.
-The rotation of the projection of\ spin vector in the plane ($E_{\mathbf{x}}\left( e,u\right) $, $E_{\mathbf{y}}\left( e,u\right) $) is counterclockwise in all cases.
+The rotation of the projection of\ spin vector in the plane ($E_{\mathbf{x}}\left( e,u\right) $, $E_{\mathbf{y} }\left( e,u\right) $) is counterclockwise in both cases.
 In the boosted SO frame the evolution is not continuous due to the motion through the ergosphere.
 The black dots denote the spin directions when the body first enters and leaves the ergosphere.
-The magnitude of the jump (which can be seen better in the fourth row) shows that the spin direction changed significantly inside the ergosphere.
-The sixth row shows the unit spin vector evolution on the total timescale in the boosted ZAMO Cartesian-like comoving frame ($E_{\mathbf{i} }\left( f,u\right) $).
-This frame can be used for the spin representation inside the ergosphere thus the evolution is continuous.
-The first row in Fig. \ref{ZW1TDb} shows the rotation angle $\Theta $ between the boosted SO and ZAMO frames.
+The magnitude of the jump shows that the spin direction changed significantly inside the ergosphere.
+The fourth row shows the unit spin vector evolution on the total timescale in the boosted ZAMO Cartesian-like comoving frame ($E_{\mathbf{i}}\left( f,u\right) $).
+This frame can be used for the spin representation inside the ergosphere, hence the evolution is continuous.
+For higher spin, when the spin-curvature coupling is stronger the deflection of the spin direction moves more out of the equatorial plane of ZAMO frame.
+The first row in Figure \ref{ZW1TDb} shows the rotation angle $\Theta $ between the boosted SO and ZAMO frames.
 Here and in the following pictures the purplish shadow indicates the time interval where the body moves inside the ergosphere during the first whirling period.
-The next three rows in Fig. \ref{ZW1TDb} depict the evolutions of $\Omega _{\left( prec\right) }^{\mathbf{\alpha } }\left( e,u\right) $ and $\Omega _{\left( prec\right) }^{\mathbf{\alpha } }\left( f,u\right) $.
+The next three rows in Figure \ref{ZW1TDb} depict the evolutions of $\Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( e,u\right) $ and $\Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( f,u\right) $.
 Each row shows one component of these angular velocities.
 The red and blue curves represent the precessional angular velocities in the boosted ZAMO and SO frames, respectively.
 The blue curves diverge at the ergosphere where the description in the boosted SO frame fails.
 The magnitude of the precessional angular velocities rapidly increases near and inside the ergosphere and becomes higher for higher spin magnitude.
-Finally, we note that the precessional velocities $\Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( e,p/M\right) $ ($\Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( f,p/M\right) $) and $\Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( e,u\right) $ ($\Omega _{\left( prec\right) }^{\mathbf{\alpha }}\left( f,u\right) $) describe the same evolutions within 1\%.
+Finally, we note that the precessional velocities $\Omega _{\left( prec\right) }^{ \mathbf{\alpha }}\left( e,p/M\right) $ ($\Omega _{\left( prec\right) }^{ \mathbf{\alpha }}\left( f,p/M\right) $) and $\Omega _{\left( prec\right) }^{ \mathbf{\alpha }}\left( e,u\right) $ ($\Omega _{\left( prec\right) }^{ \mathbf{\alpha }}\left( f,u\right) $) describe the same evolutions within 1\%.